add-am/RcTools/README.md

 `score_to_grade()`, and `save_n3_table()`.
 Each of these functions are designed to work in sequence, starting from calculating report card scores, and finishing with saving an .xslx table.
 A summary of each function and an example use case is provided below.
+Alternatively, function documentation can be accessed with the command `?value_to_score` etc.

 ### value_to_score